1955 Arizona Wildcats baseball team

 The 1955 Arizona Wildcats baseball team represented the University of Arizona in the 1955 NCAA baseball season.
 The Wildcats played their home games at UA Field.
 The team was coached by Frank Sancet in his 6th year at Arizona.

-The Wildcats won the District VI Playoff to advanced to the College World Series, where they were defeated by the Oklahoma A&M Cowboys.
+The Wildcats won the District VI Playoff to advance to the College World Series, where they were defeated by the Oklahoma A&M Cowboys.